theif519/slate/source/index.html.md

 event_loop_add(source);
 ~~~

-event_loop_t is a callback-based event loop which dispatches events once the file descriptors associated with them are ready. event_source_t objects can be created to configure their specific behavior, such as the functions used to dispatch once ready, the user_data to pass to each dispatch function, and how to finalize the data once finished, if applicable.
+`event_loop_t` is a callback-based event loop which dispatches events once the file descriptors associated with them are ready. `event_source_t` objects can be created to configure their specific behavior, such as the functions used to dispatch once ready, the user_data to pass to each dispatch function, and how to finalize the data once finished, if applicable.

-The event_source_t objects can also be created through their useful helper constructors and macros to allow for easier setting up of events.
-Dispatcher functions can return flags which help to notify the event_loop_t what to poll for when using that file descriptor, hence allowing dynamic and responsive events when done correctly.
+The `event_source_t` objects can also be created through their useful helper constructors and macros to allow for easier setting up of events.
+Dispatcher functions can return flags which help to notify the `event_loop_t` what to poll for when using that file descriptor, hence allowing dynamic and responsive events when done correctly.

 <aside class="notice">
 Dispatch functions SHOULD be short and should NOT ever block.
 That is, one should NOT poll for data from one file descriptor and write to another as they could potentially block.
 Instead, local event_source_t objects can help act as a medium between reading, writing to a buffer, then writing the contents of that buffer to another file descriptor once ready.
 That, or reading all into a buffer, then waiting until they have finished, and THEN submit the buffer as a new event to be written.
 </aside>

-The event_source_t objects, when reference counted, are extremely useful, as they can then be have their reference stolen by the event_loop_t and have it handle destruction of the event once it finishes, as well as finalizing the data.
+The `event_source_t` objects, when reference counted, are extremely useful, as they can then be have their reference stolen by the `event_loop_t` and have it handle destruction of the event once it finishes, as well as finalizing the data.

-The main benefit of using an event_loop over a thread pool is that, one, it uses less resources and is more efficient when you need to involve multiple threads, and as well there is no need to worry about synchornization as things occur sequentially  if everything is handled by the event_loop.
+The main benefit of using an `event_loop_t` over a thread pool is that, one, it uses less resources and is more efficient when you need to involve multiple threads, and as well there is no need to worry about synchornization as things occur sequentially  if everything is handled by the `event_loop_t`.

 ##File Buffering [<b>Unimplemented</b>]